 Software Intelligence for Faster Migration of COBOL to Cloud

 Automating the assessment process for a legacy application saves significant time and ensures more accuracy when planning a cloud migration.
 In a recent presentation, Microsoft Senior Solution Architect Jeremy Woo-Sam explains how his team of Azure blackbelts has taken their application assessment time from 3 weeks using a manual method down to 3 days using CAST Highlight with the same level of accuracy.

-In the most recent release of CAST Highlight, we introduced 25 new cloud-ready code patterns specifically for COBOL applications.
-CAST Highlight analyzes COBOL application source code and uses these patterns to automatically calculate a Cloud Ready score for the application while also identifying exactly what needs to be refactored and where these patterns occur in the code.
-For example, one new COBOL cloud ready pattern includes: Avoid using the OCCURS clause in a COBOL application.
+In the most recent release of CAST Highlight, we introduced 25 new Cloud Maturity code patterns specifically for COBOL applications.
+CAST Highlight analyzes COBOL application source code and uses these patterns to automatically calculate a Cloud Maturity score for the application while also identifying exactly what needs to be refactored and where these patterns occur in the code.
+For example, one new COBOL Cloud Maturity pattern includes: Avoid using the OCCURS clause in a COBOL application.
 This is a common practice in a COBOL application that manipulates stored data, however it is not supported in modern day RDBMs and will need to be refactored if the application is going to adopt a cloud-based database.

 This screen shot from CAST Highlight above shows how the “Avoid using OCCURS clause” Blocker pattern was detected in this COBOL application along with the number of occurrences and estimated effort to remediate.

 To the right is a screen shot from the CAST Highlight knowledgebase that provides more detail on this Blocker pattern.